RobertElder/CS452/io/project2/readme.rst

 The gf command operates as following:

-1. Do steps 1-7 of the go command
+1. Do steps 1-8 of the go command
+3. Wait for 4 seconds
-2. goto step 1
+3. Goto step 1

 UI Servers